michaelpradel/DeepBugs/tests/Testing.md

 #
 # author: Sabine Zach, last changed on July, 22, 2020

+# from the project's main directory you can
 # start the Testing Routine with the following command

 python3 ./tests/start_BugFind.py